 The trainees can easily communicate within themselves.
 The facilitator can also move from table to table, interacting with the students as a group.

-However, the disadvantage of this setting is that it can create a sense of different classrooms as against one training.
+However, the disadvantage of this setting is that it can create a sense of different classrooms as opposed to one training.

 It also requires more facilitators and management.
 Hosts should also watch out to see that it does not encourage noisemaking and, ultimately, distraction.